-Although the manufacturer recommends this kennel for dogs up to 25 pounds, several reviewers said their 30-pound dog fit comfortably inside.
+Although the manufacturer recommends this kennel for dogs up to 25 pounds, several people noted their 30-pound dog fit comfortably inside.
 The manufacturer also recommends this product for potty trained dogs.
 The inner cushion is washable, but will absorb any accidents.

 Heads up: This kennel does not have a handle, so it can’t be used as a carrier.

 In the market for a no-frills kennel to transport your dog (or cat) to the vet or on road trips?
 For under $30, this plastic, two-door kennel from AmazonBasics might be your best bet.

 This kennel is made from extra durable plastic and features a steel wire door, so your dog has plenty of visibility and ventilation.
 Its two doors— on the front and top of the kennel — make it easy to load and unload your pet, or give her a little extra space if she’s feeling cramped.
 Want to make your kennel extra secure?
 Use the included screws to further secure the top of the kennel to its base.

 Buyers love this kennel because it’s lightweight, easy to load and affordable.
 Several customers, however, recommend reinforcing the side latches with heavy-duty tape — they can sometimes unlatch on their own.